bdemsky/agentgraph/README.md

 ### Model

 AgentGraph uses a model object to access LLMs.
-To create a model object:
+To create a model object use the following command:

 ```
 model = agentgraph.LLMModel(endpoint, apikey, smallModel, largeModel, threshold, api_version, useOpenAI)